 Wake Forest University has found a creative way to increase recruitment, while getting international parents to bear the cost.
 In the Jiangsu province in China, the Wake Forest Advantage program offers Chinese students the chance to learn teamwork, presentation skills, practice English speaking skills and develop a digital portfolio to show their creativity to US universities.
 Wake Forest doesn't promise admission to participating students, but clearly generates interest in the school among participating students.
 The North Carolina School of Science and Mathematics may be able to play a similar role.
-NCSSM's "Summer Accelerator Program," a series of STEM-intensive summer courses, is looking to include more international students in the future "Meeting international students is like visiting the whole world without an airplane."
-Hanin Elathram, UNC Charlotte student
+NCSSM's "Summer Accelerator Program," a series of STEM-intensive summer courses, is looking to include more international students in the future student